LostMa-ERC/heurist-api/docs/usage/download/logs.md

 ## Logs

-All uses of the `heurist download` command generate log files that help you (1) monitor your data's validity in the Heurist database and (2) understand how `heurist download` transformed and loaded the Heurist data into the local DuckDB database.
+All uses of the `heurist download` command generate a log file that helps you assess your data's validity in the Heurist database.

-### 1. Validate input: `logs/heurist.db.log`

 This log reports every record in the Heurist database whose data does not match the schema you've designed for the record type in Heurist.